move-coop/parsons/docs/action_network.rst

 ********

 `Action Network <https://actionnetwork.org/>`_ is an online tool for storing information and organizing volunteers and donors.
 It is used primarily for digital organizing and event mangement.
-For more information, see `Action Network developer docs <https://actionnetwork.org/docs>`_
+For more information, see `Action Network developer docs <https://actionnetwork.org/docs>`_, `SQL Mirror developer docs <https://actionnetwork.org/mirroring/docs>`_

 .. note::
   Authentication